 Dload Upload Total Spent Left Speed

-The -C - form reads the current file size automatically, so there is no need to calculate the resume offset by hand.
+The --continue-at - form reads the current file size automatically, so there is no need to calculate the resume offset by hand.

 If cURL reports Bad download resume, or if the remote file changed since the partial copy was created, delete the partial file and restart from byte zero.